About the co-op program (formerly internship*)

 At our university, we emphasize experiences outside of the classroom, and some faculties have required elective subjects such as global studies and community studies (co-op programs or service learning).
 The co-op program, which is attended by over 200 students each year, allows students to earn credits by registering for the course within the designated period.

-Classes consist of pre-learning (knowledge, goal setting, etiquette courses, etc.), practical training at the host company, post-learning (reflection), and a results presentation report session.
-If the training schedule is 5 days or more, 1 credit will be awarded, 10 days or more will be 2 credits, and 15 days or more will be 3 credits.
+The course consists of pre-study (knowledge, goal setting, etiquette classes, etc.), practical training at the host company, post-study (reflection), and a results presentation meeting.
+If the practical training schedule is 5 days or more, 1 unit will be awarded, if it is 10 days or more, 2 units, and if it is 15 days or more, 3 units will be awarded.

 3. Schedule